3 Ways To Restore Encrypted Files From Ransomware

 2. Choose the infected file by clicking the right-click and choose Restore previous versions.

 3. This will open “Previous Versions” window to show the backup copy of the files if any.
-Choose the to the attack and click on Open or Restore.
+Choose the time prior to the attack and click on Open or Restore.
 This will restore the file to the time before the encryption had occurred.
 If you don’t see any versions, it means you haven’t set any Restore point earlier.

 Shadow Volume Copies